 At least adding a new contact is easy enough, just hit the plus sign in the top corner when viewing your main contact list and you'll be greeted by a familiar looking form where you can fill in all manner of details on your new found friend.

-Thankfully things improve when I move over to actually calling people on the iPhone 5C, and let's face that's what matters as this is a phone.
+Thankfully things improve when I move over to actually calling people on the iPhone 5C, and let's face it, that's what matters as this is a phone.

 As with the iPhone 5, the 5C sports a triple microphone setup which blocks out noise around you to focus your dulcet tones down the handset and into the lug holes of the person on the other end of the line.